aabirbhattacharya1/API-Project/README.md

 # API-Project
 Amazon products API creator using ScraperApi

-git your API key from -> 'https://www.scraperapi.com'
+Get your API key from -> 'https://www.scraperapi.com'

 and you can see APIs of any amazon product using their product IDs.